Accounting Bachelor’s Degree

 In reality, a Bachelor’s degree in accounting is ideal for those not only comfortable with calculations, but also for those who like helping others while explaining complex matters in a way they’ll understand, figuring out puzzles and solving problems, paying attention to detail, and predicting and planning for the future.

-A Bachelor’s in Accounting not only prepares future accountants, but also a range of other successful professions.
+A Bachelor’s in Accounting not only prepares future accountants but also opens doors to a wide range of other successful professions in business, finance, and even technology.

 Bachelor’s of Accounting Degree Prerequisites

 Admission requirements for Accounting Bachelor Degree programs vary from school to school.
-Generally, you will need to have graduated from high school or the equivalent (i.e. your GED), and some universities and colleges will require a minimum grade point average.
-Additionally some schools will require that you take the SAT or ACT standardized tests and meet minimum scores.
-It’s also a good idea to take related courses in high school, such as advanced math and business or finance courses if available.
+Generally, you will need to have graduated from high school or the equivalent (i.e., your GED), and some universities and colleges will require a minimum grade point average.

 Why Pursue an Accounting Bachelor’s Degree?

 Accounting Bachelor’s Degrees include a versatile curriculum.
-“Many students are surprised to find that an accounting major includes a variety of business courses such as marketing and international business, plus liberal arts courses outside of the business school,” states The American Institute of Certified Public Accountants (AICPA)’s Start Here Go Places website.
-“You’ll graduate with a well-rounded education and a whole lot of business savvy.”
+According to The American Institute of Certified Public Accountants (AICPA)’s Start Here Go Places website, “Many students are surprised to find that an accounting major includes a variety of business courses such as marketing and international business, plus liberal arts courses outside of the business school.”

 What Kind of Courses Will I Be Taking?